gbdrummer/symbiocss/00_introduction.md

 3. employ consistent and repeatable patterns,
 4. be easy to read and understand by any size team.

 There are a number of very well-conceived methodologies out there, like [OOCSS](https://github.com/stubbornella/oocss/wiki), [SMACSS](https://smacss.com/), and [ITCSS](http://itcss.io/).
-Unfortunately, despite their individual strengths, none of them meet all these requirements for me.
+Unfortunately, despite their individual strengths, none of them meet all the above requirements for me.

 Over the last few years I've been faced with the challenge of building consistent, modern responsive UIs for a large suite of applications, all built on top of a very large, very old legacy code base.
 This code base included a single, 10,000-line css file constructed over the course of 10 years by a legion of different developers, all of whom had a different approach to HTML structure and naming conventions.